 Competitive Tetris works well, so it’s great that these Basic and Battle modes can be played against others locally and online.
 In the online arena, players can choose between Quick Play, Friends Play and Community Play depending on whether you want to be matched with anyone worldwide, those on your Friend List, or any user-created community that you have joined.
 Finding matches is quick and painless, while leaderboards are a welcome addition – allowing you to compare your scores across each mode with others worldwide.

 The Nintendo 3DS version is treated to exclusive Challenge Modes, although these are only playable solo.
-There are four to test yourself with, where Rotation Lock sees Tetronimos appear with fixed facings, Invisible making them disappear as they are locked in place, Escalation challenging you to clear an increasing number of lines to progress, and Master where they descend to the bottom of the matrix as soon as they emerge.
-Extra content’s always welcome.
+There are four to test yourself with, where Rotation Lock sees Tetronimos appear with fixed facings, Invisible making them disappear as they are locked in place, Escalation challenges you to clear an increasing number of lines to progress, and Master where they descend to the bottom of the matrix as soon as they emerge.
+Extra content is always welcome.

 While not strong enough to dethrone the triumphs achieved by Tetris DS, Tetris Ultimate is a comprehensive take on the classic that promises to occupy you for hours on end.